litmining/labelbuddy-annotations/_sources/projects/cluster_inference.md

             <div class="annotation">
                 <div class="context">
                     …   t   -tests were used to assess the group-level significance of each contrast.
-Results were subject to voxel-level thresholds of   P   < 0.001, within this we report clusters that yielded corrected <mark class="annotated-text">cluster-level significance</mark> of   P   < 0.05.
+Results were subject to voxel-level thresholds of   P   &lt; 0.001, within this we report clusters that yielded corrected <mark class="annotated-text">cluster-level significance</mark> of   P   &lt; 0.05.
 Montreal Neurological Institute coordinates are reported.
 In order to identify anatomical regions within clusters and cluster maxima the Montreal Neurological Institute coordinates w…
                 </div>
                 <div class="annotation-footer">
                     <div class="pcmid"><a target="_blank"